Arturovicz/Blockchain1.0/README.md

 1st Prototype

-Please, don't touch to this code, it isn't safe and i made a deposit this small part only to test several eduactional features.
+Please, don't touch this code, it isn't safe and i only made a deposit this small part to test several eduactional features.

 Respectfully,